ATDev-Inc/ATDev_INA220/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Ktown for Adafruit Industries.
-MIT license, all text above must be included in any redistribution
+MIT license, all text above must be included in any redistribution -->

+# ATDev INA220 Library

+This is a fork of Adafruit's INA219.
+It's been modified by ATDev to use the INA220 with ATDev's shunt resistor value